 You are no longer relying on geology alone.
 You are turning the subsurface into a managed buffer:

-Contaminated water is captured, not released.
+Contaminated water is captured rather than released.

 Residence time becomes design-controlled.